After-Shock/Cloudbox-wiki/Updating-Cloudbox-Apps.md

-This is particularly useful if you wanted to update a specific app.
+Table below will show you how to update a specific Cloudbox app.

 _Note: To update the entire Cloudbox project, see [[Updating Cloudbox]]._